Co-Parenting Tips When Kids Return to School

 If there is a no contact order in place, or you are in a high-conflict relationship with your ex-spouse, these issues need to be addressed before the start of the school year to allow both parents to attend important school events.

-Creating a shared calendar which includes important school year dates, such as parent-teacher conferences, field trips, assignment due dates, and sports events, can help the entire family be involved in the child’s education.
+Creating a shared calendar of important school year dates can help the entire family be involved in the child’s education, such as:

 - Field trips